April 29, 2025

 You can also record your content with your iPhone, Android, or a video camera and upload it to finish your edits.
 Just tap the plus sign to open the camera tool, then select the video from your camera roll by tapping the thumbnail.

-Either way, you need to get your video filmed and ready for final editing inside the TikTok app.
-Tap the check mark once you've recorded or uploaded your video.
+Either way, you need to film your video and prepare it for final editing inside the TikTok app.
+Once you've recorded or uploaded your video, tap the check mark.

 2. Access the auto-captions feature